Kollam: Churches

-The Infant Jesus Cathedral in Tangasseri is established by Portuguese during 1614.
-It is now the pro-cathedral of Roman Catholic Diocese of Quilon – the ancient and first Catholic diocese of India.
+The Infant Jesus Cathedral in Tangasseri was established by the Portuguese in 1614.
+It is now the pro-cathedral of the Roman Catholic Diocese of Quilon – the ancient and first Catholic diocese of India.
 The church remains as a memento of the Portuguese rule of old Quilon city.
-St. Sebastian's Church at Neendakara is another important church in the city.
-The Dutch Church in Munroe Island is built by the Dutch in 1878.
+St. Sebastian's Church at Neendakara is another important church.
+The Dutch Church in Munroe Island was built by the Dutch in 1878.
 Our Lady of Velankanni Shrine in Cutchery is another important Christian worship place in Kollam city.
 Saint Casimir Church in Kadavoor, Holy Family Church in Kavanad, St.Stephen's Church in Thoppu and St.Thomas Church in Kadappakada are some of the other major Christian churches in Kollam.